SuperwhispervsHandy

 Where Handy does well

 Handy is genuinely good at what it does.
-It's free, it's private, it works on Linux, and it doesn't try to be more than it needs to be.
-The push-to-talk and toggle modes are straightforward.
+It's free, private, works on Linux, and doesn't try to be more than it needs to be.
+Push-to-talk and toggle modes are straightforward.
 GPU acceleration means fast transcription if you have a decent graphics card, and it falls back to CPU if you don't.

 For someone who just wants to dictate text without any AI processing, Handy is a great pick.
 No account needed, no subscription, no cloud dependency.
 You download it and it works.